romanmurzac/DrivenPath/chapter_3/README.md

 [Medium - The Power of Data Build Tool (dbt)](https://medium.com/@nydas/the-power-of-data-build-tool-dbt-6b26dfab5bac)

 ## Practice
-Implemention for the practical part of the chapter.
+Implementation for the practical part of the chapter.

 ### Setup Docker container
 The ETL was developed on local machine named *testing environment* in our case.
-After local prototying of the ETL process is done, validate with the stakeholders that the actual results match expected results.
+After local prototyping of the ETL process is done, validate with the stakeholders that the actual results match expected results.
-In this chapter the *testing environment* processes will be transfered to the *development environment*, also local development that use tools for automation, orchestration and management of all processes as a single unit - **pipeline**.
+In this chapter the *testing environment* processes will be transferred to the *development environment*, also local development that use tools for automation, orchestration and management of all processes as a single unit - **pipeline**.

 First, ensure that you have all necessary tools from Chapter 1 installed on your local machine.